UM-Driverless/driverless/README.md

 echo 'eval "$(pyenv init -)"' >> ~/.bashrc source ~/.bashrc # Reload shell

-pyenv install 3.12.3
-pyenv local 3.12.3 # For the current directory which python
+pyenv install 3.12.3 # To install that version in the computer.
+You can have many pyenv local 3.12.3 # To set that version, of all the installed ones, as the version of this project which python
 # Should be: ~/driverless/.venv/bin/python
 # Or ~/.pyenv/shims/python, ready to install the venv now